webplatform/docs/tutorials/typography/fontface/index.md

 *Web Open Font Format (.woff), for Firefox, Chrome, Opera, and IE9 *Scalable Vector Graphics (.svg), for iPhones, iPads, and other devices that run Mobile Safari

-The easiest way to convert an existing font in any of these formats to all the others is at the amazing [http://www.fontsquirrel.com/tools/webfont-generator Font Squirrel] webfonts generator.
+The easiest way to convert an existing font in any of these formats to all the others is with the amazing [http://www.fontsquirrel.com/tools/webfont-generator Font Squirrel] webfonts generator.
 Font Squirrel is a free online tool that uploads your original font, creates the required variants, and zips it up into a convenient downloadable package.